Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Fix drag data with correct lists in mime types.

 - [x] Change order of speech for accessibility for different fileItems- Ported from upstream,

+- [x] Fix radio button menu for arrange icons to react to click even if the choice is selected.